pixie-io/pixie/.github/ISSUE_TEMPLATE/Live_view_request.md

 **Desired collaboration scheme**

-- Would you share this view with your team (yes/no)?
+- Do you want to share this view with your team (yes/no)?
-- Would you want to persist this view in your team's git repo (yes/no)?
+- Do you want to persist this view in your team's git repo (yes/no)?
-- Would you want to persist this view in pixie-community's git repo (yes/no)?
+- Do you want to persist this view in pixie-community's git repo (yes/no)?

 **Additional requirements**